demoncoww/SedStorm/Source/readme.txt

-The source code lives in the Source directory.

-The Source directory holds all the actual .cpp and .h files
+The Source directory holds all the actual .cpp and .h files for our game

 The VS2013 holds the Visual Studio Project files